-Our unit of the K4 is fitted with the Optical Brown switches.
-These switches provide distinct and satisfying tactile feedback, but without any audible clicks.
-It requires very little force to actuate the keys and the pre-travel distance is close to the advertised 2mm.
-Do note that the keyboard can be fitted with your preferred type of switches and there are seven different types to choose from.
-The optical switches are available in Blue, Red, and Brown, and the non-optical Gateron switches are available in Blue, Brown, Red, and Yellow.
+Our unit of the K4 is fitted with the LK Optical Brown switches.
+These switches provide distinct and satisfying tactile feedback but without any audible clicks.
+It requires very little force to actuate the keys, and the pre-travel distance is close to the advertised 2mm.
+Do note that the keyboard can be fitted with your preferred type of switches, and there are seven different types to choose from.
+The LK Optical switches are available in Blue, Red, and Brown, and the non-optical Gateron switches are available in Blue, Brown, Red, and Yellow.
 It's worth mentioning that due to the extremely low initiation force (the amount of force required to initiate key movement), it may be bothersome to people who like to rest their hands on the keys, as it can cause unintended keystrokes to be registered.

-Typing on this keyboard with the Optical Brown switches feels great.
+Typing on this keyboard with the LK Optical Brown switches feels great.
 There's a good amount of tactile feedback and the ABS keycaps feel nice to type on, albeit not as good as PBT keycaps.
 It's a bit odd to type without the incline setting, as it feels like the bottom portion of the keyboard is more elevated than the top.
 Typing feels light and responsive, but it can cause a bit of fatigue if you use it without a wrist rest.
 The keys are stable and key spacing is pretty standard, which is good for typing accuracy.

 Unfortunately, there's no customization software for the Keychron K4.
-Some third-party ones are recommended by Keychron and they provide links to them, but they're not officially supported.
+Some third-party ones are recommended by Keychron, and they provide links to them, but they're not officially supported.
 As for the backlighting, there's a button at the top right corner of the keyboard that lets you cycle through the various lighting effects.
 If you want a keyboard with software for customization, check out the Razer BlackWidow Lite.